Germany to lead EU 'coronavirus presidency,' says foreign minister | DW | 12.04.2020

 Germany has promised strong leadership to help EU countries to overcome the coronavirus pandemic when it takes up the rotating presidency of the Council of the European Union on July 1.

-Writing in an opinion piece for German newspaper Welt am Sonntag, Foreign Minister Heiko Maas said the country would assume a "corona presidency" to tackle the health crisis and its aftermath.
+In an editorial for the German newspaper, Welt am Sonntag, Foreign Minister Heiko Maas said the country would assume a "coronavirus presidency to overcome the health crisis and its consequences."

 The presidency is responsible for the functioning of the EU's legislative upper house.
 The position, currently held by Croatia, rotates among member states every six months and helps determine the bloc's agenda.